-Status of diverted traffic plan while Blue Ridge across the rail tracks will be closed for nearly 2 years - Last reported as Youth Center Dr and Edwards Mill being the main connections (NOT through any neighborhoods) - Main detour will utilize 440/Wade/Edwards Mill/Hillsborough/Western.
+Status of diverted traffic plan while Blue Ridge across the rail tracks will be closed for nearly 2 years - Last reported as Youth Center Dr and Edwards Mill being the main connections (NOT through any neighborhoods) - Main detour will utilize 440/Wade/Edwards

+Mill/Hillsborough/Western.
 Local traffic will likely continue to use Youth Center as a cut through.

 Status of lighting plan at interchange areas Lighting plans still under development.
 The overall completion is still looking like 2024.

+Division 5 Engineer Brandon Jones will give the Executive Board a presentation during their October 20 meeting.
 Further details about the projects are located at NCDOT's I-440 & Blue Ridge Road Improvements webpage.
 (Staff Contact: Kenneth Withrow)